Birnbaum-Lab/TCR-Array/README.txt

 analytical needs.
 Also, the scripts have been trained on .fastq files (TCRs.fastq in our case)

-here are some additional words
+here are some additional word and stuff